SuleimanFarah/sunpy/Core:-Release-Checklist.md

 *For a major release:*

 - [ ] Commit the final rendered changelog to main.
 (The fragments should have been removed at feature freeze time)
-- [ ] Update the index.rst file in sunpy.org repo to point to the new whats new and update the version number.
+- [ ] Update the index.rst file in sunpy.org repo to point to the new what is new and update the version number.

 ## Announcements